In this tutorial you will:

 4. Install a development snapshot containing the new light module

-In this section you make the most recent changes (the latest commit) available in the Magnolia Integration environment by installing a snapshot.
+In this section you make the most recent changes (the latest commit to master) available in the Magnolia Integration environment by installing a snapshot.

 Reminder: We assume that you have already set up the Integration, UAT, and Live environments in the Cockpit.